eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-installinfo.md

 ## Using Codewind
 When the installation is complete, the extension is ready to use, and you are prompted to open the Codewind workspace.

-Codewind creates the `~/codewind-workspace` folder to contain your projects.
-On Windows, you can find the workspace at the `C:\codewind-workspace` folder.
 You can open the `codewind-workspace` or a project within the workspace as your VS Code workspace.
 For more information, see [Getting started: Codewind for VS Code](mdt-vsc-getting-started.html).

+## Working with workspaces
+Codewind creates the Codewind workspace on your system.
+The Codewind workspace is where Codewind expects to find your projects and where Codewind stores its metadata.
+On macOS and Linux, the workspace folder is `~/codewind-workspace`.
+On Windows, the workspace folder is `C:\codewind-workspace`.
+When Codewind creates a new project, it is created in the Codewind workspace.
+If you want to add an existing project to Codewind, first copy it into the Codewind workspace.

 ## Removing containers and images
 To remove Codewind, see [Uninstalling Codewind from VS Code](mdt-vsc-uninstall.html).